Refinance Home Loan Singapore: When & How in 2026 | Nexus

 Best when Your bank's reprice is within 0.10% of market Market rate beats your bank by 0.30% or more

-Repricing is faster and lower friction.
+Repricing is faster and less hassle.
 Refinancing usually wins on rate.
-Ask your bank for a reprice quote first; if it lands within 0.10% of the market's best, take it.
-If the gap is wider, refinance.
+Ask your bank for a reprice quote first.
+If it lands within 0.10% of the market's best, take it.
+If the gap is wider than that, refinance.

 The 2026 Rate Picture